NIRSTORM: Optimizing fNIRS montage

 - Define your montage constraints.
 In this tutorial, we will keep the default values: 3 sources, 7 detectors, and 7 adjacency numbers, to generate a locally dense montage.
 For the adjacency number, we recommend the user to estimate and compute montage for different adjacency numbers and evaluate each montage based on the sensitivity, coverage of the ROI, and practicality of the montage setup.

 - Specify the path to the fluences, and wavelength used.
-If you are using Colin27 template, keep the parameter as default to download the precomputed fluences.
+If you are using the Colin27 template, keep the parameter as default to download the precomputed fluences.

 - Specify an output condition name.
-This is the name that will appear in your brainstorm database.
-We recommend to name it ‘OM_{target_region}_{source}S_{detector}D_{adjacency}A. For example here: OM_ G_and_S_transv_frontpol_R_7S_7D_7A.
+This is the name that will appear in your Brainstorm database.
+We recommend to name it "OM_{target_region}_{source}S_{detector}D_{adjacency}A".
+For example here: OM_ G_and_S_transv_frontpol_R_3S_7D_7A.
 This will allow you to keep your database organized, especially if you are trying several combinations of several parameters for the optimal montage.

-This shows, for each channel, the source-detector distance and the weight, which is the sensitivity of the channel to the ROI.
-You should make sure that the weights are reasonable (e.g., there should not be a channel with a weight order of magnitudes larger than the other weights).
+Nb: You should make sure that the values are reasonable (e.g., there should not be a channel with a weight order of magnitudes larger than the other weights).

 Investigating the light-sensitivity of the resulting montage